tqdat712/Hidden-Markov-Model-POS-tagging/README.md

 Implemented max a posteriori inference to predict the POS tags of a sentence.
 Conducted quantitive experiments on training and validation sets.
 Graphically represented performances of different values of hyperparameter with Matplotlib.

+/This project was under the curriculum of course CMPUT 463 at the University of Alberta./